jxtngx/lightning-lab/README.md

 The recommended way for Lightning Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.

+You can find domain specific variations of Lightning Lab on [my wiki](https://justingoheen.github.io/pages/lightninglabs/)

 ## The Structure